juhoheinonen/azure-docs/articles/traffic-manager/traffic-manager-endpoint-types.md

 There are three types of endpoint supported by Traffic Manager:

 * **Azure endpoints** are used for services hosted in Azure.
 * **External endpoints** are used for IPv4/IPv6 addresses, FQDNs, or for services hosted outside Azure.
-Theses services can either be on-premises or with a different hosting provider.
+These services can either be on-premises or with a different hosting provider.
 * **Nested endpoints** are used to combine Traffic Manager profiles to create more flexible traffic-routing schemes to support the needs of larger, more complex deployments.

 There's no restriction on how endpoints of different types are combined in a single Traffic Manager profile.
 Each profile can contain any mix of endpoint types.